Semi-Arianism: Council of Constantinople and after

-In 381 the First Council of Constantinople ("First" not counting the Council of Constantinople of 360, where the Semi-Arians prevailed) was also called in order to attempt to deal with the binitarians who were mainly Semi-Arians then.
-However, as the Trinity was officially finalized at this time, the offended binitarians walked out.
+In 381, the First Council of Constantinople ("First," not counting the Council of Constantinople of 360, where the Semi-Arians prevailed) was called to attempt to deal with the binitarians, who were mainly Semi-Arians at that time.
+However, when the Trinity was officially defined, the offended binitarians walked out.

-For the rest of the history of the Semi-Arians (they were also called Macedonians); see Pneumatomachi.
+For the rest of the history of the Semi-Arians (also called Macedonians), see Pneumatomachi.

-Also, in more modern times, Semi-Arian groups are said to include non-Trinitarian groups such as Jehovah's Witnesses and Creation Seventh Day Adventists.
+In more modern times, Semi-Arian groups are said to include non-Trinitarian bodies such as Jehovah's Witnesses and Creation Seventh-day Adventists.